microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/ConfiguringSpatialAwarenessMeshObserver.md

 * *Fine* - Generally exacts a higher impact on application performance and is a great option for occlusion meshes.

-* *Custom* - Requires the application to specify the **Triangles / Cubic Meter** property and allows applications to tune the accuracy vs. performance impact of the spatial mesh observer.
+* *Custom* - Requires the application to specify the *Triangles / Cubic Meter* property and allows applications to tune the accuracy vs. performance impact of the spatial mesh observer.

 > [!NOTE]
-> It is not guaranteed that all **Triangles/Cubic Meter** values are honored by all platforms.
+> It is not guaranteed that all *Triangles/Cubic Meter* values are honored by all platforms.
 Experimentation and profiling is highly recommended when using a custom LOD.

 **Triangles per Cubic Meter**

 When using the *Custom* [Level of Detail](#level-of-detail) setting, this property specifies the triangle density for the spatial mesh.

-## Display Settings
+### Display Settings

 ![Mesh Observer Display Settings](../../Documentation/Images/SpatialAwareness/MeshObserverDisplaySettings.png)

-### Display Option
+**Display Option**

 Specifies how spatial meshes are to be displayed by the observer.
-Supported values are None, Visible and Occlusion.
-Setting Visible or Occlusion instructs the observer to select the appropriate material.
-Specifying None causes the observer to not render the mesh.
+Supported values are:

+* *None* - Observer will not render the mesh
+* *Visisble* - Mesh data will be visible using the *Visible Material*
+* *Occlusion* - Mesh data will be occlude items in scene using teh *Occlusion Material*

+Spatial Observers can be [resumed/suspended at runtime via code.](UsageGuide.md#starting-and-stopping-mesh-observation)

 > [!WARNING]
-> Setting Display Option to None does _not_ stop the observer from running.
-If you wish to stop the observer, applications will need to call one of the following [IMixedRealitySpatialAwarenessSystem]
+> Setting *Display Option* to *None* does **NOT** stop the observer from running.
+If you wish to stop all observers, applications will need to suspend all observers via [`CoreServices.SpatialAwareness.SuspendObservers()`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessSystem.SuspendObservers)

-sdfsdfsdfasdfsdfsdfsdaf

-TODO: Point out to the usage guide

-(xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessSystem) methods:
->
-> - SuspendObserver&lt;T&gt;(string name)
-> - SuspendObservers()
-> - SuspendObservers&lt;T&gt;()

 **Visible Material**